eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/GO_LIVE.md

 Production requirements:

+* **Turn the registration check on**, and decide whether the switch stays user-visible.
+Shipping it on but toggleable leaves users able to disable a trust check; shipping it on and hidden — or fixing both policies to `Enabled` in your production flavor — is the stricter choice.
 * Configure the registration-certificate trusted list (`wrprcProviders`) alongside the others.
   Without it, registration certificates have no trust source, and issuance is refused rather than waved through.